nightrunner91/nightvue/README.md

 ### Font import

-We recomend to start with import fonts by using `@font-face` mixin.
+We recomend to start with importing fonts by using `@font-face` mixin.
 Make sure to store your fonts in `src/assets/fonts` folder.
 Each font must be saved in a folder with the same name as font itself.
 By default NightVue uses [Onest](https://onest.md/en).
 This is how we stored and imported it, use this as an example to add your own fonts:

 ```
 // Font files location: